Big company labs & development

 Rather than promote a particular company, this article is intended to give you a sense of the breadth of commitment to the overall area in the traditional players in corporate research.

 Perhaps the longest-standing, most prestigious industrial research effort belongs to IBM.
 Charles Bennett, who invented or co-invented reversible classical computing, quantum teleportation, quantum key distribution, important forms of quantum error correction and error detection, has spent almost his entire career at T.J.
 Watson Research Center.
 David DiVincenzo, who laid out important guidelines for building quantum computers, spent many years there.
 IBM was also the site of some of the very earliest quantum computing experiments, and continues to be a leader in superconducting systems.
 (IBM actually has a very long history with superconducting materials, and has considered building classical computers using them at various times.)
-IBM has made a five-qubit superconducting system available on the web for anyone to use, with an easy-to-use graphical interface for programming.
+IBM has made a five-qubit superconducting system and a sixteen-qubit system available on the web for anyone to use, with an easy-to-use graphical interface for programming.